-Weekly time commitments may vary week to week, but you are expected to study a minimum of approximately 6.25 hours a week for a 10 credit module and 10 hours a week for your work based learning (15 credits) module.
+The modules are studied over 12 weeks and time commitments may vary week to week, but you are expected to study a minimum of approximately 8 hours a week for a 10 credit module and 12 hours a week for your work based learning (15 credits) module.
 If you are having difficulty in meeting any module requirements it is your responsibility to let the Assessment Administrator or your Module Coordinator know.